zenoamaro/honeyloops/README.md

 Honeyloops
 ==========

-Honeyloops is a micro library (less than 512 bytes gzipped) for debouncing and batching the execution of handlers on [frame rendering].
+Honeyloops is a micro library (less than 512 bytes gzipped) for batching and scheduling the execution of handlers on [frame rendering].
 It falls back to timeouts on older browsers and has no external dependencies.

 [frame rendering]: https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame